cnlohr/shadertrixx/README.md

 ### Option 2: Re-use .vertex

-Note: this approach is slower by about 8-10 fragment ops, but requires no additional varying.
+This approach is slower by about 8-10 fragment ops, but requires no additional varying if all you want is the screenUV for depth or grab passes.
+If you want world space, you will still need to compute that in the vertex shader and use one varying.
+It would require multiple matrix-vector multiplies and the needed matricies are unavailable in the normal pipeline.

 Vertex Shader:
 ```glsl